sympy/sympy/doc/src/guides/solving/solve-equation-algebraically.md

 We [recommend against using parsing a string if you are creating the expression yourself](https://github.com/sympy/sympy/wiki/Idioms-and-Antipatterns#strings-as-input).
-Parsing an equation from a string requires you to use {func}`transformations <sympy.parsing.sympy_parser.parse_expr>` for SymPy to interpret equals signs and create symbols from your variables.
+Parsing an equation from a string requires you to use {func}`transformations <sympy.parsing.sympy_parser.parse_expr>` for SymPy to
+- interpret equals signs
+- create symbols from your variables
+-  use more mathematical (rather than standard Python) notation, for example the exponent operator can be parsed from `^` rather than having to use Python's `**`.

 You should always include the variable to solve for if you want to extract results programmatically, to ensure that SymPy solves for the desired variable.